 Clinical Trials to Treat Pain

-Trials testing treatments for various types of pain, including pain associated with arthritis, scleroderma, cancer, and abdominal problems are currently underway.
+Trials testing treatments for various types of pain, including pain associated with arthritis, cancer, headache, nerve, and abdominal problems are currently underway.
 For the most current listing of clinical trials in the field of pain, please consult the web site www.clinicaltrials.gov.